chanon-m/Memory-Leak-in-Cisco-AP1602/README.md

 ```

-* Create a crontab job on your server
+* Create a crontab job on your server every two hours

 ```